Kief-Type-Foundry/Fustat/fontbakery/fontbakery-report.md

 <li>U+2E41 REVERSED COMMA: try adding one of: adlam, arabic</li>
 <li>U+FB01 LATIN SMALL LIGATURE FI: not included in any glyphset definition</li>
 <li>U+FB02 LATIN SMALL LIGATURE FL: not included in any glyphset definition</li>
-<li>U+FDF2 ARABIC LIGATURE ALLAH ISOLATED FORM: try adding one of: thaana, arabic</li>
+<li>U+FDF2 ARABIC LIGATURE ALLAH ISOLATED FORM: try adding one of: arabic, thaana</li>
 </ul>
 <p>Or you can add the above codepoints to one of the subsets supported by the font: <code>cyrillic-ext</code>, <code>greek-ext</code>, <code>latin</code>, <code>latin-ext</code></p>
  [code: unreachable-subsetting]